- Obtaining Small Business Loans from the United States Government

 Types of Small Business Loans Offered

-- Rural Business Loans – Rural Lender Advantage The Small/Rural Lender Advantage (S/RLA) initiative is designed to accommodate the unique loan processing needs of small community/rural-based lenders by simplifying and streamlining the loan application process.
+– The Small/Rural Lender Advantage (S/RLA) initiative is designed to accommodate the unique loan processing needs of small community/rural-based lenders.
+This is done by simplifying and streamlining the loan application process.

-- Advantage Loan Initiatives – Small Loan Advantage and Community Advantage Loan Initiatives SBA is committed to expanding access to capital for small businesses and entrepreneurs in undeserved communities so that the SBA can help drive economic growth.
+– SBA is committed to expanding access to capital for small businesses and entrepreneurs in undeserved communities.
+This is in an effort to help drive economic growth.

-Who can apply for a small business loan through the SBA?
+Who can apply for small business loans through the SBA?

 SBA has programs and resources for everyone, regardless of age, gender, race, and financial status.

-- Women – The Small Business Act authorizes contracting officers to specifically limit, or set aside, certain requirements for competition solely among women-owned small businesses (WOSBs) or economically disadvantaged women owned small businesses.
+– The Small Business Act authorizes contracting officers to specifically limit, or set aside, certain requirements for competition solely among women-owned small businesses (WOSBs).
+The SBA encourages applications from economically disadvantaged women owned small businesses.

-- 50+ Entrepreneurs – Are you tired of punching the clock for someone else, but think you can’t find another job at your age?
+– Some people do not like working for someone else.
+Do you think you can’t find another job at your age?
 Are the kids out of the house, freeing you to re-enter the job market?
 Are you nearing retirement, but don’t know what you will do?
-For many older entrepreneurs, starting a small business can be an opportunity to transform a lifetime hobby – such as fishing, investing, writing, or photography – into a lucrative line of work.
+For many older entrepreneurs, starting a small business can be an opportunity to transform a lifetime hobby into a lucrative line of work.
+Examples include fishing, investing, writing, or photography.

-- Minorities – SBA is a strong advocate of minority and special audiences, and we know doing business with the government, also called government contracting, can be a very lucrative endeavor for small businesses.
+– SBA is a strong advocate of minority and special audiences.
+We know doing business with the government, also called government contracting, can be a very lucrative endeavor for small businesses.

-- Youth Entrepreneurship – Opportunities for Young Entrepreneurs Young people of today are the entrepreneurs of the future.
+– Young people of today are the entrepreneurs of the future.
 The SBA has developed a Teen Website designed to introduce young entrepreneurs to the concept of small business ownership as a viable career.

-- Veterans – If you are a veteran or a service-disabled veteran, there are many opportunities for you and your small business.
-It is important that you certify your small business as Veteran-Owned or Service Disabled Veteran-Owned so you can take advantage of these programs.
+– If you are a veteran or a service-disabled veteran, there are many opportunities for you and your small business.
+It is important that you certify your small business as Veteran-Owned or Service Disabled Veteran-Owned.
+This way you can take advantage of the veteran programs.

 What about your business website needs?